 Getting a Dutch mortgage

-When applying for your hypotheek, the Dutch word for mortgage, you will encounter the same conditions as any other Dutch citizen.
-This automatically means that you have to work and live in the Netherlands to be entitled to a Dutch mortgage.
-Furthermore, the financial institution will ask for standard information such as your income, the value of the property, your contract of employment and marital status.
-This is no different from the process of getting a mortgages in other countries.
+When applying for your hypotheek, the Dutch word for mortgage, you will be subject to the same conditions as any other Dutch citizen.
+You have to work and live in the Netherlands to be entitled to a Dutch mortgage, and your mortgage provider will ask for standard information such as your income, the value of the property, your employment contract and marital status.

 Special requirements for expats

-However, although roughly the same conditions apply to both Dutch citizens and foreigners, expats will need to take into account a few important requirements before wanting to get a mortgage.
+Although roughly the same conditions apply to both Dutch citizens and foreigners, expats will need to meet a few important requirements.
 Firstly, you will need to have a citizen service number (BSN).
-If you’re not a citizen from the EU or EEA (European Economic Area), a residence permit, (verblijfsvergunning) is mandatory.
-Generally your employer will be able to help you obtain these documents.
-Bear in mind that some financial institutions may have additional requirements for foreign applicants.
-It might be required that you have lived in the Netherlands for a period of at least six months.
-In other words; there may be some additional exigencies if you are new to the country or if you have recently started your job.
+If you are not from the EU or EEA (European Economic Area), a residence permit, (verblijfsvergunning) is mandatory.
+Some financial institutions may have additional requirements for foreign applicants.
+They may, for example, require you to have lived in the Netherlands for a period of at least six months.

 Self-employed